paigeweber13/fine-hardware-visualization/DEVELOPMENT_LOG.md

 ## Questions
 - What are your thoughts on the swatches I created?
+  - "catastrophically bad": 128%2C128%2C128_to_43%2C140%2C190.svg
+  - bad: 128%2C128%2C128_to_43%2C140%2C190.svg
+  - bad: 128%2C128%2C128_to_227%2C74%2C51.svg
+  - grayscale might be easiest
+  - two-color scale might be nice
+  - Next steps: use d3 to help us identify some color schemes.
+    - methods of interpolation?
+    - multipoint interpolation
+    - hue interpolation
+  - discrete color scale
+    - pick a compule color scales
+    - generate saturation diagrams
+    - try linear an dlog scales
 - Worth it to spend some time with vTune on BT before moving on to LU?
 Just go ahead with LU for now?
+  - just go ahead with 2 more kernels in fhv: LU and IS
 - How do I resolve the "relocation truncated to fit" issue?
   - do we even need to worry abou the biggest problem class?